Welcome to QuitDD.com - Help Prevent a Tragedy

 - Closer to home, in Iowa 14 to 24 year olds represent about 17% of licensed drivers but suffer 40% of all fatal and serious traffic injuries.
 Between 2004 and 2014, 622 teenagers died in vehicle crashes.

 We offer FREE cell phone wallets to remind you to quit distracted driving.
+Order one throughout the month of April (Distracted Driving Awareness Month) to be placed in a drawing for a $100 HyVee giftcard.
 To request yours today, fill out the form and join our movement.